-The "what" and the "why" are of course closely related - what do we choose to do, and why do we or should we choose to do it?
-Both refer to sinning, and both arguments are based on a belief that we are sinners, that we cannot live a pure a blameless life.
-But both arguments are also based on a belief that we have some choice in the matter, that we do choose to sin or not to sin.
-(We do need to note here that such a belief omits or ignores situations of pathological disorders such as sociopathy or psychotic breaks, where rational though or behaviour is simply not possible.
+The "what" and the "why" are of course closely related - what do we choose to do and why do we or should we choose to do it?
+Both refer to sinning and both arguments are based on a belief that we are sinners, that we cannot live a pure a blameless life.
+But both arguments are also based on a belief that we have some choice in the matter, namely that we do choose to sin or not to sin.
+(We do need to note here that such a belief omits or ignores situations of pathological disorders such as sociopathic behaviour or psychotic breaks, in which rational thought or behaviour is simply not possible.
 Paul is here making rational arguments with rational people about rational behaviour.)
-Again, Paul's arguments are based on the premise that we have some choice about sinning.
+Again, Paul's arguments are based on the premise that we are called to think about what we since we have some choice about sinning.

-Also again, as we did last week, we need to take a moment here and review or clarify what we mean by a sin, or sinning.
+We also need to take a moment here and review or clarify what we mean by a sin, or sinning.
 The easiest way to define sin - and the hardest way to live without sinning - is to understand sin as any action that is not consistent with "living to God in Christ Jesus."
 Sounds easy if you say it fast enough, doesn't it?
 But to identify that which is not consistent with that kind of living, we have to understand what kind of living God calls us to in Christ Jesus.
-Probably the most succinct way to understand that kind of living to God is encapsulated in Jesus' new commandment - love God with all you are, and love your neighbour as you have been loved.
+Probably the most succinct way to understand that kind of living to God is encapsulated in Jesus' new commandment - love God with all you are and love your neighbour as you have been loved.

-Easy to understand, but so tough to live.
+Easy to understand and yet so tough to live.
 It's tough because to live this way we have to think.
-In order to live this out we need to be aware of all that we do, and critically examine our actions against the touchstone of loving God/loving others.
+In order to live this out we need to be aware of all that we do and critically examine our actions against the touchstone of loving God/loving others.
 That's hard work!
 More than that it is often painful work, as we discover just how unloving our actions can often be.